EdwardPlata/linode-vpn/docs/GITHUB_SECRETS_SETUP.md

 - Make sure there are no extra spaces or newlines

 ### "Linode API token cannot be empty" error
-- Verify the `LINODE_TOKEN_2025` secret is set with your valid API token
+- Verify the `LINODE_PAT` secret is set with your valid API token
 - Make sure the token has the correct permissions

 ### "Root password must be at least 8 characters" error